top of page

 DSC_1737.JPG

-Group Facilitator, Megan Hanna - Megan has always been a seeker- of beauty, purpose, and love.
-As the daughter of two classically trained musicians, she was drawn to the arts and the answers they held within their mysterious allure.
-She graduated from North Central High School and Indiana University with a degree in Art History and found her profession in interior design.
-Megan continued to seek beauty everyday while creating it for others but was eventually met with the awareness that the endless search for the next best thing was keeping her in a perpetual sense of lack.
+Megan has always been a seeker- of beauty, purpose, and love.
+Her parents were classical musicians, so she was drawn to the arts and their mystical attraction.
+She became an interior designer after graduating from North Central High School and Indiana University with an Art History degree.
+Megan sought and created beauty every day, but she realized that her constant hunt for the next best thing was keeping her in a state of lack.

 WHAT OUR TEENS SAY...